compound-finance/quark/README.md

 ## Overview

-Quark is an advanced Ethereum wallet system, uniquely designed to run custom code—termed Quark Operations—with each transaction.
-It serves as a dynamic Ethereum proxy contract, updating itself with every transaction.
+Quark is an Ethereum smart contract wallet system, designed to run custom code — termed Quark Operations — with each transaction.
 This functionality is achieved through Quark wallet's capability to execute code from a separate contract via a `callcode` operation.
 The system leverages Code Jar, using `CREATE2` to deploy bytecode for efficient code reuse.
 Additionally, the Quark State Manager contract plays a pivotal role in managing nonces and ensuring isolated storage per operation, thus preventing storage conflicts.
-The system also includes a wallet factory for deterministic wallet creation and a suite of Core Scripts—audited, versatile contracts that form the foundation for complex Quark Operations such as multicalls and flashloans.
+The system also includes a wallet factory for deterministic wallet creation and a suite of Core Scripts — audited, versatile contracts that form the foundation for complex Quark Operations such as multicalls and flashloans.

 ## Contracts